djpakatto/elkproject/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-What is the main advantage of automating configuration with Ansible?
-It is easier to replicate the configuration to a group of machines and configure more machines at the same time.
+No configuration was performed manually, which is advantageous because... it is easier to replicate the configuration to a group of machines, and configure more machines at the same time.

 The playbook implements the following tasks:
 - Specify the group to run the configuration, download and install docker module, configure the target VMs to use more memory, use sysctl to make the configurations persistent and run automatically after restart, download do ELK docker container and configure it to start with port mappings 5601, 9200, 5044